 If you like UNESCO World Heritage Sites in Canada, read about Qutub Minar in India!

 They represent the remains of three ecosystems – estuarine bay, floodplain rainforest and fire-prone forested alluvial plain with freshwater pools.
 The site is an outstanding example of major stages in Earth’s history.

 Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek (1979,1992, 1994)

-The Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek national parks are home to some of the tallest peaks in North America and the largest icefields outside the polar caps.
+The Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek national parks are home to some of North America’s tallest peaks and the largest icefields outside the polar caps.
 The mountains and ice comprise some of the largest and most spectacular glaciers in the world.

-The parks offer the best examples of glaciation and modification of landscape by glacial action in a region still tectonically active.
-They are also some of the most stunning landscapes it the world.
+The parks offer the best examples of glaciation and landscape modification by glacial action in a region still tectonically active.
+They are also some of the most stunning landscapes in the world.